-- 7.4.1 This Council currently has a difference between gross debt and net debt (after deducting cash balances).
-This is shown in the graphs at 5.3 and shows an overborrowed position with the surplus invested in cash balances. - 7.4.1 The general aim of this treasury management strategy is to reduce the difference between the two debt levels over the next three years in order to reduce the credit risk incurred by holding investments.
-However, measures taken in the last year have already reduced substantially the level of credit risk (see paragraph 9) so another factor which will be carefully considered is the difference between borrowing rates and investment rates to ensure the Council obtains value for money
+- 7.4.1 This Council currently has differences between gross debt and net debt (after deducting cash balances).
+This is shown in the graphs at 5.3. - 7.4.2 The general aim of this Treasury Management Strategy is to reduce the difference between the two debt levels over the next three years in order to reduce the credit risk incurred by holding investments.
+However, measures taken in the last year have already reduced substantially the level of credit risk (see paragraph 9) so another factor which will be carefully considered is the difference between borrowing rates and investment rates to ensure the Council obtains value for money once an appropriate level of risk management has been attained to ensure the security of its investments.

-- once an appropriate level of risk management has been attained to ensure the security of its investments. - 7.4.2 The next financial year will continue to be one of historically abnormally low Bank Rate.
-This provides a continuation of the current window of opportunity for local authorities to fundamentally review their strategy of undertaking new external borrowing. - 7.4.3 Over the next three years, investment rates are therefore expected to be below long term borrowing rates and so value for money considerations would indicate that value could best be obtained by avoiding new external borrowing and by using internal cash balances to finance new capital expenditure or to replace maturing external debt (this is referred to as internal borrowing).
-This would maximise short term savings. - 7.4.4 However, short term savings by avoiding new long term external borrowing in 2017/18 will also be weighed against the potential for incurring additional long term extra costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be significantly higher. - 7.4.5 Against this background caution will be adopted with the 2017/18 treasury operations.
+- 7.4.3 The next financial year will continue to be one of historically abnormally low Bank Rate.
+This provides a continuation of the current window of opportunity for local authorities to fundamentally review their strategy of undertaking new external borrowing. - 7.4.4 Over the next three years, investment rates are therefore expected to be below long term borrowing rates and so value for money considerations would indicate that value could best be obtained by avoiding new external borrowing and by using internal cash balances to finance new capital expenditure or to replace maturing external debt (this is referred to as internal borrowing).
+This would maximise short term savings. - 7.4.5 However, short term savings by avoiding new long term external borrowing in 2018/19 will also be weighed against the potential for incurring additional long term extra costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be significantly higher. - 7.4.6 Against this background caution will be adopted with the 2018/19 treasury operations.
 The Chief Finance Officer will monitor the interest rate market and adopt a pragmatic approach to changing circumstances, reporting any decisions to the appropriate decision making body at the next available opportunity.